aanandak15-maker/crop_new_tree/PLANTSAATHI_INTEGRATION.md

 ├── src/
 │   ├── features/
 │   │   ├── disease-detection/     # Your existing feature
-│   │   ├── soil-analysis/         # Your existing feature
 │   │   ├── weather/               # Your existing feature
 │   │   └── crop-guide/            # ← NEW: Complete crop system
 │   │       ├── components/